What’s On

 May: Ship Ahoy!
 Something completely different for May in Your Space as we feature a collection of model boats from the Indian Ocean, including a very rare boat model from Sri Lanka that is no longer made today.
 These delicate little models were collected as part of doctoral research by the museum’s curator, Dr Charlotte Dixon.

 Do you have a collection that you would like to share?
-We still have slots available across 2025.
+We are looking for collections to share across 2026.
 To find out if any of your cherished items could go on show in the Your Space Community Case in the future, please have a chat with staff in the museum or email our Community Engagement Officer Kate Green at [email protected]

 Within the community rooms, the museum and local groups/schools can hold regular exhibitions of collections and artwork.